-- Non-Small Cell Lung Cancer (NSCLC)
+Non-Small Cell Lung Cancer

-There are three major types of NSCLC:
+There are 3 major types of NSCLC:

 - Is the most common lung cancer diagnosed in women